chromaui/chromatic-docs/collaborators.md

 #### Roles for open source projects

 Open source projects are viewable to all users even if they're not listed as a collaborator or have a Chromatic account.
 But in order to manage or review the open source project, collaborators must have explicit access and the corresponding role.

+#### Roles for Single Sign-On (SSO)

+Chromatic syncs collaborators with your SSO provider.
+All collaborators are granted `owner` capabilities.

 ### Visibility